Case Study: 150 houses, Hart District & Rushmoor Borough Councils

 Result

-Hart District Council approved our client’s application in April 2014.
+Hart District Council approved our client’s application.
 Though recommended for approval by officers, Rushmoor Borough Council refused the application on highways grounds.
-Our client went to appeal and the refusal was overturned in January 2015.
+Our client went to appeal and the refusal was overturned.

 Case Studies